monicatk/GazeTheWeb/Browse/README.md

  * **DO NOT** overwrite the provided CMakeLists.txt, otherwise the Prototype and Client is not found.
 5. Folder structure should look like this screenshot:
  * ![Folder structure](media/Folder.png)
+5. If prototype should be built too, one has to include its subdirectory in the main CMakeLists, line 532.
-4. Create a build folder somewhere and execute CMake to create a project, which can be compiled.
+6. Create a build folder somewhere and execute CMake to create a project, which can be compiled.
  * CLIENT_SMI_REDN_SUPPORT defines, whether Client should compile with support for SMI iViewX
  * CLIENT_TOBII_EYEX_SUPPORT defines, whether Client should compile with support for Tobii EyeX SDK